nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 ### Enhancements Implemented
 - (Developer and User Guides) Replaced Markdown quote blocks with custom CSS boxes for informational and warning boxes.
   This was done as the original MD quote blocks were hard to spot and thus readers may miss such messages.
-Thus, the boxes were created to make them more conspicuous.
+Hence, the custom boxes were created to make them more conspicuous.
   <br/><br/>**Sample:**<br/>
 <span class="box warning">:warning: This is an example of a warning box.
 Contains advice or instructions that users
 should take note of to avoid issues in the application.</span>